pwmckenna/talks/torque_introduction/slides.md

 __Don't get in the way of ideas blossoming__

 !SLIDE
-#Lets take a peek at how easy those easy cases can be
+# How easy can the simple use cases be?
 * crysalis programming demo
 * add torrent button...demo along side the api viewer
 * show torrent/file info with recheck button

 !SLIDE
+#Getting torrent data

+!SLIDE
-#Uh oh!
+# Uh oh!
-###Simple functionality, but complicated code!
+### Simple functionality, but complicated code!
 No great way to handle listening for events on models/collections that don't exist yet.
 This is a problem all backbone apps will have, but most mirror a server comprised of flat database tables.

 !SLIDE
-#BtappListener.js to the rescue
+# BtappListener.js to the rescue
 BtappListener.js allows you to specify add model/collection handlers for objects who's parent doesn't exist yet.

 !SLIDE
-#Phew
+# Phew
 Hopefully this is starting to feel like our goal of simple functionality, simple code.

 !SLIDE
-#What about those more complicated ideas?
+# What about those more complicated ideas?
 * DHT can serve as a firehose of random content
 * Distribute peer lookup.